Regex Unleashed

 In the series of these posts, I take a regular task, and implement it multiple times in an iteratively manner, while also improving performance.

 The task is the following, given an input string with placeholders in it, and a map of placeholders to actual values.
 Replace the placeholders in the input string with the actual text values from the map and return the final string.
-For example, given input string Hello [%placeholder%]! and map [%placeholder%] => World should return Hello World!.
-The placeholder's [%placeholder%] part is referred as the key, and World part as the value in this post.
+For example, given input string Hello [%placeholder%]!

 To further clarify the task, these constraints are also true:

-• placeholder keys are delimited with [% at the beginning and %] at the end
+placeholder keys are delimited with

-• placeholders are recursive (a placeholder's value may contain another (or the same) placeholder's key, but it should be processed recursively)
+at the endplaceholders are recursive (a placeholder's value may contain another (or the same) placeholder's key, but it should be processed recursively)

-• the key of a placeholder contain letters and underscores
+)the key of a placeholder contain letters and underscores

-• the same fixed set of placeholders are used on multiple input strings
+the same fixed set of placeholders are used on multiple input strings

-• placeholders are used at most once per input text
+placeholders are used at most once per input text

 To place the task in a real-life example, imagine a system handling order requests.
 For each request the system needs to create an e-mail based on a template, a pdf containing billing information, a pdf for shipping information, notification for end users etc. The same set of order parameters (placeholder values) need to be replaced in the template (input string) of the e-mail, pdf, notification etc.